Jean de La Fontaine Fables, 239 Timeless Short Stories With Morals

 The Frog and the Ox

-La Fontaine’s moral on vanity and the fatal error of trying to be something you are not.
-It is aimed squarely at the social climbers of Louis XIV’s court, though he never says so.
+A very simple story about vanity and the danger of trying to be something you are not, aimed very neatly at the social climbers of Louis XIV’s world, even if he never says that outright.

 The Wolf and the Lamb

-A wolf accuses a lamb of muddying his drinking water.
-The lamb points out, politely, that it is downstream from the wolf and could not possibly have done so.
-The wolf produces further accusations.
-The lamb refutes each one.
-The wolf eats the lamb anyway.
+A wolf complains that a lamb has muddied his drinking water.
+The lamb points out, calmly, that it is downstream and cannot have done that.
+The wolf invents another grievance.
+The lamb answers that one too.
+The wolf keeps going until, finally, he eats the lamb anyway.

 The Oak and the Reed

-A great oak tree taunts a reed for bending in every wind, while the oak stands firm.
-A storm comes.
-The oak is uprooted.
-The reed survives.
+A tall oak mocks a reed for bending in every gust of wind, while the oak stands firm and unmoving.
+A storm comes and the oak is torn up, but the reed, which bent, survives.

 Jean de la Fontaine